Shuttle/shuttle-esb/transport-message-configurator.md

 public void TransportMessageReceived(TransportMessage transportMessageReceived)
 ~~~

-This will be called by shuttle-esb directly.
+This will be called by Shuttle.Esb directly.
 The call will add all the received headers to the configurator headers and set the correlation id to the correlation id of the received transport message.

 ### HasTransportMessageReceived